One billion hours.

 Let’s look at these three steps in further detail.

 Step 1: Create Videos

 You can’t really market yourself on YouTube without making your own videos.
-This can sound like a daunting task, especially if you’re not very comfortable being on camera.
-However, once you have a decent recording setup (see above) and some ideas, you’ll find that making videos is easier than you think.
+This can sound like a daunting task, especially if you’re not really comfortable being in front of the camera.
+However, once you have a decent recording setup (see above) and some ideas, you’ll find that making videos is easier than you thought it would be.

 What kind of videos you should make will depend entirely on your product.
 Here are some video ideas you can try:

 Your customers will likely have a number of questions about your product (or general product niche), both before and after the sale.
 Make a list of these questions and answer them in a video to make your YouTube ecommerce strategy more effective.
 You can also monitor customers’ questions on social media and include a video in your replies to them.
 Think of these as a video version of your FAQs.

 Show the manufacturing process

 Behind the scenes videos tend to do really well on YouTube, especially when it comes to branding.
 If you make your own product, it’s a good idea to show off the manufacturing process in detail.
 This will reassure customers of your product’s quality and give viewers a glimpse into your behind the scenes business culture.

 Behind the scenes and Q&A videos have limited audience potential.

 For example: if you sell travel accessories, you can make videos on how to pack your bags more efficiently, or share a list of top things to pack for specific destinations.